MubarakBu/DB_PROJECT/README.md

 • Copy the contents of the config file example and paste it into config.py.

 • Replace the placeholder values with your actual configuration information.

+7. Import The SQL Dump file to your MySQL